jquery/contribute.jquery.org/pages/open-source.md

 The obvious way is to contribute to the code base.
 Perhaps you have been fixing bugs in a particular piece of software that you use in your projects.
 Maybe you have created a new addition to a library that you think will be helpful to others as part of the larger project.
-These and many other types of every day tasks that programmers do are perfect examples of ways to give back to the open source community.
+These and many other types of everyday tasks that programmers do are perfect examples of ways to give back to the open source community.